-County/City: Nevada County x Three-Year Program and Expenditure Plan ☐ Annual Update Legal Mantal H ealth Director Name: Drogram La Program Le ;ad Phebe Bell, MS\ N Name: Priya Kannall Telephone Num ber: (530) 470-2784 Telephone Number: (530) 265 5-1790 E-mail: Phebe.B ell@co.nevada.ca.us E-mail: Priya.Kannall@co.nev /ada.ca.us Local Mental H ealth Mailing Address: 500 Crown Poi Grass Valley, 0 nt Circle, STE 120 CA 95919 , , , services in and for and guidelines, la at I am the official responsible for the result of the result of the result of the the County of the Mental Healt of the Mental Healt of the Mental Healt of the Mental Healt of the requirements. ty/City has complied with all per h Services Act in preparing and rtinent regulations I submitting this participation of sta of the California C Program and Exp interests and any the local mental h Program and Expenditure Plan or Alakeholders, in accordance with Welfode of Regulations section 3300, Coenditure Plan or Annual Update was interested party for 30 days for revive lealth board.
-All input has been contended and expenditure plan, attached here fare and Institutions Code Section Community Planning Process.
-The Socirculated to representatives of The work of the comment and a public had end of the comment and a public had on the comment and a public had on the comment and end of the comment and on the comment of the c on 5848 and Title 9 he draft Three-Year of stakeholder nearing was held by e, as appropriate. rvices Act funds are and will be use Title 9 of the California Code of Re All documents in the attached annual update are true and correct.
+County/City: Nevada County x Three-Year Program and ☐ Annual Update Expenditure Plan Local Mental He ealth Director Name: Program Lea ad Phebe Bell, MS\ N Name: Priya Kannall Telephone Num ber: (530) 470-2784 Telephone Number: (530) 265- -1790 E-mail: Phebe.B ell@co.nevada.ca.us E-mail: Priya.Kannall@co.nevada.ca.us Local Mental H ealth Mailing Address: 500 Crown Poil Grass Valley, C nt Circle, STE 120 CA 95919 services in and fo and guidelines, la Three-Year Progr nonsupplantation This Three-Year F Program and Expenditure Plan or A nty/City has complied with all per th Services Act in preparing and I Update, including stakeholder nnual Update has been develop rtinent regulations submitting this participation and ped with the of the California C Program and Exp interests and any the local mental h akeholders, in accordance with Welcode of Regulations section 3300, Cenditure Plan or Annual Update wa interested party for 30 days for revivealth board.
+All input has been core and expenditure plan, attached head 109/2020.
+Community Planning Process.
+The scirculated to representatives on ew and comment and a public hasidered with adjustments made, he draft Three-Year of stakeholder nearing was held by , as appropriate. rvices Act funds are and will be use Title 9 of the California Code of Re All documents in the attached annual update are true and correct.
 Phebe Bell, MSW Local Mental Hea Ith Director (PRINT) Signature Date